Queens-Physics/qexpy/docs/plotting.rst

 .. _GitHub example notebooks: https://github.com/Queens-Physics/qexpy/tree/master/examples/jupyter

 Using methods such as *.fit* will create a best fit of the data.
-The *.fit* attribute also has arguments of what type of fit is required and, if the model is not built-in to the module, an initial guess of the fitting parameters.
+The *.fit* method also has arguments of what type of fit is required and, if the model is not built-in to the module, an initial guess of the fitting parameters.